pikvm/pikvm/README.md

-# DIY IP KVM System with WEB-interface using Raspberry Pi
+# DIY IP-KVM with Web-UI based Raspberry Pi
 Stand-alone IP KVM device with a web interface with various video capture options and a bunch of features like keyboard/mouse control, ATX control (power/reset/HDD activity), Mass-Storage Device emulation.

 ![Screenshot](image1.png)

-## Featurs
+## Features
 - Extra-lightweight and fancy Web-UI.
 - Advanced HID emulator based on one Arduino board.
 It has mouse support; keyboard works perfectly in a BIOS.
 The firmware implements a protocol with a check for transmission errors, it will never just hang.
 - Control the power of the server through the ATX button connectors on the motherboard and get the status of the power LEDs and hard drive activity.